Last updated on May 29, 2023.

 Managing customization: Building and maintaining custom scripts for Microsoft DNS and BIND starts off as a manageable exercise, but over time it morphs into a full-time job.
 One person gradually sheds all other duties and focuses on core infrastructure exclusively.
 We call this person “Mr. DNS”, but there’s probably an Old Man and the Sea analogy in there somewhere…

 After all of these things gnaw away at the foundation of the network for several years, the “suddenly” part happens.
-Usually it’s a single event – often a large-scale outage – that serves as a “come to Jesus” moment, putting the severity of the situation into sudden focus.
+Usually, it’s a single event – often a large-scale outage – that puts the severity of the situation into sudden focus.
 Sometimes it’s when Mr. DNS retires – or threatens to quit – that the IT team realizes the trouble they’re in.

 By the time most network administrators and IT executives find that their DDI is broken, the situation is usually desperate.
 They come to solution providers like BlueCat practically begging for a solution to the constant network outages, the flood of service tickets, and the fragility of their network infrastructure.